In Food: A Love Story, Jim Gaffigan waxes poetic about one of his favorite topics – food.

 Comparing different kinds of cakes: “Ice cream cakes: I never really understood the appeal of an ice cream cake.
 They are so temporary.
 They just end up stressing me out.” pg 401 (ebook)

-And, finally, breakfast: You would feel guilty about eating most traditional breakfast items at any other meal during the day, but since it’s the morning, somehow these foods are considered okay.
-There is an unspoken agreement: “Because you dragged yourself out of that warm, comfortable bed, you can have this stack of cakes covered in syrup glue and a half package of sausages.” pg 416 (ebook)
+And, finally, breakfast: You would feel guilty about eating most traditional breakfast items at any other meal during the day, but since it’s the morning, somehow these foods are considered okay.” pg 416 (ebook)

 Thanks for reading!